Fatman13/devgrants/open-grant-proposals/chain-co.md

-# Grant Proposal: `A high availability solution for Filecoin Daemon`
+# RFP Proposal: `A high availability solution for Filecoin Daemon`

 **Name of Project: Chain-co**